guydunton/combat-tracker/README.md

 # Reduce the health of the beholder by 14
 combat-tracker damage beholder 14

+# Heal the beholder by 10
+combat-tracker heal beholder 10

 # Undo the last action
 combat-tracker undo
 ```